yuchen170/ISC2-CC-Study-Material/Notes/Network Security/Network Security.md

 ### Cloud

 Cloud computing is usually associated with an internet-based set of computing resources, and typically sold as a service, provided by a **cloud service provider (CSP)**. **It is a very scalable, elastic and easy-to-use “utility” for the provisioning and deployment of Information Technology (IT) services**.
 There are various definitions of what cloud computing means according to the leading standards, **including NIST**.
-This NIST definition is commonly used around the globe, cited by professionals and others alike to clarify what the term “cloud” means: “**a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (such as networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.**” NIST SP 800-145
+This NIST definition is commonly used around the globe, cited by professionals and others alike to clarify what the term “cloud” means: “**a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (such as networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.**”

 ### Cloud Characteristics